Table of Contents Show

 Standing oblique twists are very helpful to those who engage in sports that involve bending and twisting of the torso, such as football, hockey, and basketball.
 It also revamps physical health.

 The abdominal muscles are responsible for the movement of the spine and stabilizing the core.
-The standing oblique twist exercises strengthen your oblique muscles and increase the spine’s flexibility, which in turn increases the speed of your core and ameliorates your performance.
+The standing oblique twist exercises strengthen your oblique muscles and increase the spine’s flexibility, which in turn increases the speed of your core and ameliorates5 your performance.

 Oblique twists also improve balance and provide good posture to the body.